jahetzler/jahetzler.github.io/README.md

 ## Python - Pydeck: Fangstdata

-Pydeck test to plot large datasets (700K points) on a map.
+Pydeck code for exploring plots of large point-to-point datasets (700K points) on a map.
 Map showing where fishing boats have unloaded and from where it was caught.
-Example map with fewer points uploaded as example.
+Example map with fewer points uploaded as an interactive example.

 - [FDIR](FDir/pydeck/fangstdata.md)

 ## R/Python: Fiskeridirektoratet

 Ongoing project from fiskeridirektoratets on ERS raports with records of caught fish.
 Mainly used for exploring different graphical modules in R and python, but examples could be of use to others.
+In this example I looked into cod comercial cod fishing in norway and made a heatmap time series animation where you can see how hot spots for comercial cod fishing in Norway since 2011.

 - [FDIR](FDir/FDir.md)

 ## R: Tolkien map from open source data

-Trying to make a map over different parts of norway in the style of J.R.R Tolkien utilizing data from the offical Norwegian map database: [Kartkatalogen](https://www.geonorge.no/).
+Trying to soo how far I can push the map making in R, this time I attempt to make a map over different parts of norway in the style of J.R.R Tolkien utilizing data from the offical Norwegian map database: [Kartkatalogen](https://www.geonorge.no/).

 Example image, code and data for vestvågøy included here.